gbit1605/gbit1605/README.md

 🌱 I'm perpetually on a learning journey, with my current focus revolving around delving deeper into the Django web development framework.

-👯 I'm enthusiastic about the prospect of collaborating on projects related to deep learning or similar domains.
-ChatGPT, could you perhaps inspire me with some project ideas?

 🤔 My professional quest is to secure a full-time role in the capacities of a Data Scientist, Data Analyst, Machine Learning Engineer, or Deep Learning Engineer.

 💬 Feel free to engage me in discussions covering topics within the realm of data science, machine learning, or any technology-related subject.